-Mauricio Porto (b.
-1964, Brazil) has spent over four decades as an artist.
-Encouraged by his mother, he began painting at 16 under a master artist.
-He later earned a degree in Marketing and Advertising in Rio de Janeiro, working as a creative director while refining his artistic style.
-As he puts it:
+Mauricio Porto has spent over four decades developing his artistic practice.
+Encouraged by his mother, he began painting at the age of 16 under the guidance of a master artist.
+He later earned a degree in Marketing and Advertising in Rio de Janeiro, building a parallel career as a creative director while continuing to refine his visual language.

 “While working in advertising agencies, I started drawing inspiration from the industry itself.
-My paintings began reflecting imagery from magazine covers, ads, movies, the fashion world, and all kinds of media.
-That’s also when I discovered Pop Art—and completely fell in love with it.”
+My paintings began reflecting imagery from magazine covers, advertisements, movies, the fashion world, and all forms of media.
+That was also when I discovered Pop Art — and completely fell in love with it.”

 Solo Exhibitions